mindis/retailer-docs/Supplier FAQ test.rst

 I'm unsure on what data to include under certain columns in the feed.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Please see the data definitions guide.
+Please see the `data definitions guide <https://www.rangespan.com/downloads/data-definitions.pdf>`_.

 I want to change the SKUs on my feed.
 Is this possible?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++